FlorianWilhelm/the-hatchlor-demo/CONTRIBUTING.md

 # Contributing

-Welcome to the contributor guide of Hatchlor demo project.
+Welcome to the contributor guide of Python hatch project.

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.